Drug Overdose in Ohio

 welcomes new members.

 - Naloxone Distribution: Building on its commitment to stem the dramatic increase in drug overdose deaths in Ohio, the ODH VIPP allocated support and technical assistance to initiate Project DAWN (Deaths Avoided with Naloxone), Ohio’s first naloxone distribution program in the Portsmouth City Health Department in Scioto County.
-The VIPP is currently providing technical assistance, resources and financial support to expand Project DAWN sites to other counties in Ohio.
+The VIPP is currently providing technical assistance, resources and financial support to expand Project DAWN sites to other counties in Ohio, including Ross, Stark and Hamilton.

 : Prescription drug overdose prevention projects are funded by the Violence and Injury Prevention Program (VIPP) through the Preventive Health and Health Services Block Grant